 When it comes to choosing the colour and style of your blazer, an obvious starting point is the most classic colour of them all, black.
-The best blazers for men are ones that can be paired with A black blazer’s versatility is great as it means you can wear one with more or less anything.
+A black blazer’s versatility is great as it means you can wear one with more or less anything.

 If you need an outfit for a more formal event then you can easily wear a black blazer with a pair of black or grey dress pants.
 Keeping the colours neutral helps to give a more refined finish, and you can easily complete the outfit with some leather dress shoes to stay in keeping with the smart look.

 Wearing a white blazer may seem a rather daunting prospect for some men.
 It can be tricky when wearing a white blazer, but if done correctly, it can create the perfect summer outfit.

 If you’re wondering what to wear with a blazer in white, and you feel like the look is a little too bold, then simple tone it down with some darker trousers.
 Black will create a heavy contrast, so navy is a good alternative, creating a clean difference but without too much intensity.
 Then just finish off with some brown loafers or brogues to stay in keeping with the warm tone colour scheme.